Uncertainty-Driven Action Quality Assessment: Experiment

 \subsection{Further Analysis}

-Although our proposed UD-AQA is motivated by generating multiple predicted scores, it should be emphasized that the requirement for multiple labels is not necessary.
-In fact, UD-AQA can also work for dealing with single ground truth label, but it is better with multiple labels, which can improve the performance from the diversity of ground truth labels.To verify this, we conduct an experiment on the AQA-7 dataset with one single ground truth label.
-We further discuss the computational cost.
-Besides, we visualize several predicted scores for given actions by comparing with other leading approaches.
+Although our proposed UD-AQA is motivated by generating multiple predicted scores, it should be emphasized that the requirement for multiple ground-truth labels is not necessary.
+UD-AQA can also work for dealing with single ground-truth labels, but it is better with multiple labels, which can improve the performance from the diversity of ground-truth labels.
+To verify this, we conduct an experiment on the AQA-7 dataset with one single ground-truth label.
+We further visualize the estimated uncertainty and discuss the computational cost.